matheusboaro/VGG16-CapsNet/README.md

 4-Run "capsulenet.py"

-obs: The "ft" file do the extraction, u just need to load it with your onw keras model
+obs: The "ft.py" file do the extraction, u just need to load it with your onw keras model